mlrun/katacoda-scenarios/00-mlrun-tutorial/remote.md

 **Setting up the remote environment**

-Open the `remote.env`{{open}} file and update the MLRun service address, when using Iguazio manage service or trial set Iguazio credentials which were sent to you, for example:
+Open the `remote.env`{{open}} file and update the MLRun service address, when using Iguazio managed service or trial set Iguazio credentials, for example:

 ```yaml
 V3IO_USERNAME=joe